JasperFx/marten/docs/events/projections/multi-stream-projections.md

 # Multi-Stream Projections

 ::: tip
-This may change again in V6 (sigh), but we have replaced the earlier nomenclature of "ViewProjection" and renamed this concept as
-`MultiStreamProjection` to hopefully be more intention revealing.
+We have replaced the earlier nomenclature of "ViewProjection" and renamed this concept as `MultiStreamProjection` to hopefully be more intention revealing.
 :::